shanesturrock/bioit/docs/Services-Setup.md

 Create the Nagios Web user account `nagiosadmin`(which will be used to log into the interface) giving it a password you can remember:

     htpasswd -c /usr/local/nagios/etc/htpasswd.users nagiosadmin

+Now set permissions for this file so Apache can use it:

     chmod 640 /usr/local/nagios/etc/htpasswd.users
     chown nagios:nagios /usr/local/nagios/etc/htpasswd.users
     systemctl restart httpd